-II.
+III.
 Reporting to the Office of Equal Opportunity & Title IX

 The University encourages prompt reporting of conduct that may violate this Policy.
-Reports of Prohibited Conduct should be made directly to the University's Office of Equal Opportunity and Title IX (EO/Title IX)1.
-All Reports of Prohibited Conduct, as described below, or informational requests and inquiries about this Policy or the Procedures, should be filed with the EO/Title IX Office:
+Reports of Prohibited Conduct should be made directly to the 2.
+EO/AA Officer/ Title IX Coordinator.
+All Reports of Prohibited Conduct, as described below, or informational requests and inquiries about this Policy or the Procedures, should be filed with the Title IX Coordinator.
+The EO/AA Officer/ Title IX Coordinator is located in the: